werf/werf/docs/pages/reference/cleaning_process.md

 ## Cleaning by policies

-Cleaning by policies helps to organize automatic periodical cleaning of stale images.
+Cleaning by policies helps to organize automatic periodical cleaning of stuck images.
 It implies regular gradual cleaning according to cleaning policies.
 This is the safest way of cleaning because it does not affect your production environment.

 The cleaning by policies method includes the steps in the following order:
-1. [**Cleanup of the images repo**](#cleanup-images-repo) cleans _images repo_ from staled images according to the cleaning policies.
+1. [**Cleanup of the images repo**](#cleanup-images-repo) cleans _images repo_ from stale images according to the cleaning policies.
 2. [**Cleanup of the stages storage**](#cleanup-stages-storage) synchronizes _stages storage_ with the _images repo_.

 These steps are combined in the single top-level command [cleanup]({{ site.baseurl }}/documentation/cli/main/cleanup.html).